 CEF currently has three primary topical focus areas:

-2. Choke Point: China Addressing Water-Energy-Food Confrontations In partnership with multimedia reporting NGO Circle of Blue, CEF creates stories, infographics, and videos that illustrate the intensifying confrontation between growing energy demand, food needs, and declining freshwater supplies in China.
+1. Choke Point: China–Addressing Water-Energy-Food Confrontations.
+In partnership with multimedia reporting NGO Circle of Blue, CEF creates stories, infographics, videos, and workshops that explore the intensifying confrontation between growing energy demand, food needs, and declining freshwater supplies in China.
 Our Choke Point work informed the creation of a water-energy track under the landmark 2014 U.S.-China Climate and Clean Energy Agreement.
-The Choke Point model received the 2012 Rockefeller Foundation Centennial Innovation Award.
+In 2016, our research and exchanges will examine water-energy-pollution interactions in Oakland and Shenzhen and our new Choke Point: Solutions project hosts U.S.-China dialogues on lowering coal’s water footprint and decreasing the energy footprint of water.